 “Why do you want to train here?”

-If you are able to write a strong personal statement that sets you up to have deeply meaningful interviews, by this point in the selection process, you will have a key unfair advantage.
-To your interviewers, you will be more than just another applicant to evaluate and score.
-You will be someone they admire, respect, trust, and want to mentor.
+If you are able to write a strong personal statement that sets you up for resonant interviews, you will have a key unfair advantage.
+To your interviewers, you will be someone they admire, respect, trust, and want to mentor.

-Knowing how transformative my personal statement had been in my own journey, I excitedly shared what I had learned with medical students rotating with me on their anesthesia rotation.
-In my first year as an assistant professor of anesthesia, three of my medical students whom I had coached on their personal statements matched at Harvard MGH - two in anesthesia and one in orthopedic surgery.
-My passion project grew into a business and I now work with medical and dental applicants from across the country to achieve their dreams.
+Having experienced the impact of my personal statement on my life trajectory, I excitedly shared my strategies with medical students rotating with me on their anesthesia rotation.
+In my first year as an assistant professor of anesthesia, three of my medical students matched at Harvard MGH - two in anesthesia and one in orthopedic surgery.
+My passion project grew into a business and I now help residency applicants from around the world achieve their dreams.

-Work with me, and I’ll show you how to identify and organize your best stories to build a high yield, high impact personal statement.
-The goal of your personal statement is to set yourself up for Match Day success.
+Let’s work together to build a high yield, high impact personal statement.
+My goal is to set you up for Match Day success.

 Medical Training